gaborbernat/bernat-tech/content/posts/type-hints/index.md

         return res.encode('utf-8')
 ```

-Now to fight the IDE to accept this form you need to add a few linter comments, which makes this code ever so
+To fight the IDE to accept this form, you need to add a few linter comments, making this code ever so complicated to
-complicated to read.
+read.
 More importantly, now you have an extra runtime check forced to your type checker.

 ### 2. Multiple return types